3dcitydb/3dcitydb-docs/source/3dcitydb/schema/relief.rst

 A raster relief is the only feature in CityGML that can be described by a grid coverage.
-Corresponding database types are SDO_GEORASTER in Oracle Spatial 11g or higher (not available in Oracle Locator) and RASTER in PostGIS 2.0 or higher.
+Corresponding database types are SDO_GEORASTER in Oracle Spatial 11g or higher and
+RASTER in PostGIS 2.0 or higher.
 In Oracle for each table that stores SDO_GEORASTER an additional table of type SDO_RASTER is mandatory (raster data table = RDT).
 It stores the metadata of the SDO_GEORASTER.